marb61a/marb61a.github.io/_posts/2017-11-08-Laravel-PHPMyAdmin-The-Familiar-Terminal.md

   a few basics

         sudo apt-get purge phpmyadmin*
-        - This resets and there is no space between the n and the asterisk

-  This did not have the desired effect so I tried this
+  This resets and there is no space between the n and the asterisk it did not have the desired effect so I tried this

         sudo gedit /etc/apache2/apache2.conf

-        - Needs elevated permissions to edit this file
+  Sudo is used because of the need for elevated permissions to edit this file

         Include /etc/phpmyadmin/apache.conf

-        - Added at file's end
+  This will be appended to the end of the file

         /etc/init.d/apache2 restart
         - To restart your Apache server, have root password handy